-Under Germany’s encouragement an ultimatum was sent to Serbia on July 23.
-It demanded involvement in the investigation of the assassination and the suppression of anti-Austria-Hungary groups among other demands.
+Under Germany’s encouragement, an ultimatum was sent to Serbia on July 23.
+It demanded involvement in the investigation of the assassination and the suppression of anti-Austria-Hungary groups, among other things.
 The Serbian government was given 48 hours to respond.

 Serbia accepted some of the demands, but not all.
 This wasn’t enough for Austria-Hungary.

 British Foreign Secretary Sir Edward Grey is attributed as saying, “The lights are going out all over Europe; we shall not see them lit again in our lifetime.”